-A: Being responsible for your pleasure and satisfaction means finding out why you are not getting there.
+A: Being responsible for your pleasure and satisfaction means discovering why you are not getting there.

-1. You have no idea about your body and what works for you.
+1. You don't know your body and what works for you.
 Some women do not even know what feels right for them.
-You are your first partner, and if you don´t know, what you enjoy, how can you guide your partner?
+You are your first partner, and if you don't know what you enjoy, how can you guide your partner?
 Figure out precisely what you like, and then share that with your beloved.

-2. You are not getting enough foreplay (let´s say 30 minutes at the minimum).
+2. You are not getting enough foreplay (say 30 minutes minimum).
 Many women fake because many men fake foreplay.
-If your partner isn´t giving you hardly any foreplay, you are never actually getting turned on.
+If your partner isn't giving you hardly any foreplay, you are never actually getting turned on.
 It is impossible to reach the big O when you are not even turned on.

-Only sometimes do some women reach the peak from back-and-forth stimulus alone, so it´s no wonder you are not satisfied with the jackhammer method.
+Only sometimes do some women reach the peak from back-and-forth stimulus alone, so it's no wonder you are unsatisfied with the jackhammer method.
 Try adding clit stimulation via your own hand and take responsibility for your climax.

 4. You are too stressed out and not connected to yourself or your partner to enjoy.
-Maybe worrying about unintended P or STDs.
-Whether your partner is faithful etc. This all makes it really hard to let go and enjoy.
-So please pay attention to prevention and infection protection.
+Maybe worrying about unintended preg or STDs.
+Whether your partner is faithful, etc. This all makes it really hard to let go and enjoy.
+So please pay attention to protection for the sake of peace of mind.

 5. Time pressure!
 You may fear that your children can wake up anytime and pressure you.
 This is the best way to create a vicious cycle.

-6. You may need more lubrication, foreplay, and oral pleasure, but be careful with artificial lubricants, as they are not used to substitute foreplay and natural lubrication.
+6. You may need more lubrication, foreplay, and a variety of pleasurable stimulation, but be careful with artificial lubricants, as they are not used to substitute foreplay and natural lubrication.